4LL4X355D3N13D/4LL4X355D3N13D/README.md

 - 👋 Hi, I’m @4LL4X355D3N13D (allaccessdenied)
 - 🙄 My old github got lost lol.
-Whatever.
+Whatever, there wasn't much on there.
 I'm back.
 - 📫 How to reach me: You can't ;)